Guardianship Litigation Financial Expert for Families, Fiduciaries, and Counsel

 Whether you are probate counsel, a family member questioning a guardianship accounting, or a fiduciary trying to document stewardship correctly, guardianship disputes turn on records that can be traced, reconciled, and explained.

-A guardianship financial review is strongest when the court orders, filed accountings, source records, and disputed transactions are organized before the first substantive analysis begins.
+A guardianship financial review is strongest when appointment orders, filed accountings, source records, and disputed transactions are organized before the first substantive analysis begins.
 To prepare for an initial engagement, gather the following:

 - All guardian accountings and annual reports filed with the court